-This Bible study guide is about
+This Bible study guide is about ....

-- Lesson 1 teaches that little children can treat others as God treats them. - In Lesson 2 we learn more about worshipping our Creator. - Lesson 3 reminds us that Jesus loves us.
+- Lesson 1 teaches that we treat each other with love. - In Lesson 2 we learn that service means giving to others. - Lesson 3 reminds us that God's grace is a gift.

 To the leader/teacher ...